flatironinstitute/finufft/INSTALL.md

 `make octave` to build the MEX-like interface to octave.

-### Building the python wrappers
+### Building the python or python3 wrappers

-First make sure you have python3 and pip3 installed and that you have already compiled the C++ code (make lib).
+First make sure you have python3 and pip3 (or python and pip) installed and that you have already compiled the C++ code (make lib).
 Then do the following

 ```
 cd finufft